It’s always a good idea to interview multiple agents before deciding to sign a listing agreement.

 What’s more, our Partner Agents have agreed to offer Clever clients significant discounts compared to their standard rates.
 Our Partners will list and sell your home for a flat fee of $3,000, or just 1% if your home sells for more than $350,000.

-Want to learn more? for more information and to connect with one or more of our local Partner Agents for a no-obligation interview and consultation.
+Want to learn more?
+Get in touch for more information and to connect with one or more of our local Partner Agents for a no-obligation interview and consultation.

 Top FAQs for People Interviewing Real Estate Agents